Billions wiped off travel shares after Paris attacks, overall market steady

 ENERGY SHARES FIRM

-Energy stocks were the leading sectoral gainers, rising 1 percent.
-Stronger early gains were made as crude oil prices edged up after France carried out large-scale air strikes on Islamic State in Syria.
+Energy stocks were the leading sectoral gainers, rising 1.8 percent as crude oil prices edged up after France launched large-scale air strikes against Islamic State in Syria.

-However, the sector remained positive even as oil prices turned negative, with some traders saying there was value in a sector which is down around 20 percent since April.

-Among fallers, Sonova dropped 7.8 percent as the hearing aid maker cut its sales and profit forecasts after weak cochlear implant sales, sluggish business with U.S. veterans and a squeeze on overseas earnings from the strong Swiss franc.
+Among outstanding losers, Sonova fell 7.7 percent as the hearing aid maker cut its sales and profit forecasts after weak cochlear implant sales, sluggish business with U.S. veterans and a squeeze on overseas earnings from the strong Swiss franc.